Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/ethereum/why-failed-transactions-consume-transaction-fees.md

 Therefore, users sending transactions are paying for the computation, regardless of whether their transaction succeeds or fails.

-Transaction fees are paid to the network directly and do not pass through or relate to Unstoppable wallet in any way.
+Transaction fees are paid to the network directly and do not pass through or relate to StarBase wallet in any way.